 A new movement in passive solar greenhouse design is sweeping Minnesota.
 Learn about passive solar greenhouse design and winter production techniques from one of the movement’s pioneers.

-· February 17, 2015 - Growing in small spaces – Alex Liebman of Stone’s Throw Urban Farm (Minneapolis); Lake Region Takes Root (Fergus Falls)
+· February 17, 2015 - Growing in small spaces – Alex Liebman of Stone’s Throw Urban Farm (Minneapolis); Jason Bergstrand from Lake Region Takes Root (Fergus Falls)

 You can maximize your production and get more out of your small yard/farm/garden plot.
 Learn about techniques like interplanting, succession planting, and maximizing season extension from experienced farmers.

-· February 24, 2015 - Food Hubs: Community Connectors in Northwest and Central Minnesota – Jessica Saucedo of Bemidji Area Food Hub; Melissa Mattson of Fresh Connect Food Hub; Arlene Jones of SPROUT MN Food Hub
+· February 24, 2015 - Food Hubs: Community Connectors in Northwest and Central Minnesota – Jessica Saucedo of Rail River Food Hub; Melissa Mattson of Fresh Connect Food Hub; Arlene Jones of SPROUT MN Food Hub

 Regional food hubs are springing up across the country and Greater Minnesota is no exception.
 Food hub leaders from Central and Northwest Minnesota will share the story of their start up, lessons learned, community supported agriculture (CSA) models, building relationships with institutions and growers, and how a food hub can serve as a community connector.

-· March 3, 2015 - Farm to Bottle - Eric Sannerud from Mighty Axe Hops; Ron Leasman from Leatherwood Vinegary; Michael and Cheri Reese from Far North Spirits
+· March 3, 2015 - Farm to Bottle - Eric Sannerud from Mighty Axe Hops; Ron Leasman from Leatherwood Vinegary; Mike Swanson and Cheri Reese from Far North Spirits

 Hear the story of three innovative farm to bottle businesses from around Minnesota, and how they are adding value to locally grown grain, herbs and fruit through the process of fermentation.